pillfill/rxnorm-client/README.md

  * Minimize external runtime dependencies- Currently only the Gson library.
  * Keep the library focused on the data schemas and basic service proxies.
  * Unit test using JSON documents captured from the live RxNav service.
- * Integration test using the real RxNav service endpoints (lightly though to not violate RxNav's ToS).
+ * Integration test using the real RxNav service endpoints (lightly, though, [as to not violate RxNav's ToS](http://rxnav.nlm.nih.gov/TermOfService.html)).
  * Depend on schemas to generate databinding objects in order to maximize reusability.
  * Try to provide a clear mapping to the [RxNav service documentation](http://rxnav.nlm.nih.gov/APIsOverview.html).